How to Host a Summer Book Club for Kids: Charlotte’s Web

 Didn’t they turn out so cute?

-Sophia decorated all of the spider web cupcakes.
+My daughter decorated all of the spider web cupcakes.
 I piped three circles of black frosting on the frosted cupcakes, and she carefully dragged a toothpick through them to create the webs.
 She LOVED doing these, and I have a feeling we’ll be making them again at Halloween.

 And believe it or not, the pig cupcakes were incredibly simple to make!